ibm-cloud-docs/power-iaas/set-full-linux.md

 # Full Linux&reg; subscription for Power Systems Virtual Servers
 {: #set-full-Linux}

-Full Linux&reg; subscription provides stock images for RHEL, SLES, SAP, and non-SAP applications.
+Full Linux&reg; subscription provides Red Hat Enterprise Linux (RHEL) and SUSE Linux Enterprise Server (SLES) stock images that can be used for SAP and non-SAP applications.
 {: shortdesc}

-Power Systems Virtual Server provides three versions of the operating system (OS) stock images.
-You can also use full Linux&reg; subscription to obtain Power fixes or updates that are hosted on the IBM satellite server within IBM Cloud environment.
-Charges are applicable to use the keys against the IBM satellite server to receive the fixes.
+Power Systems Virtual Server provides three versions of stock images for each operating system (OS).
+You can also use the full Linux&reg; subscription feature to get OS interim fixes and updates for Power servers that are hosted on the IBM satellite server within the IBM Cloud environment.
+Extra charges apply if you use the activation keys in the IBM Cloud Satellite to receive the interim fixes.

 ## Setting up full Linux&reg; subscription
 {: #set-full-Linux}

-To set up full Linux&reg; subscription for your account, complete the following steps.
+To set up full Linux&reg; subscription for your account, complete the following steps:

 1. [Configuring a Cloud connection](/docs/power-iaas?topic=power-iaas-set-full-Linux#configure-cloud-connection)
 2. [Creating a proxy](/docs/power-iaas?topic=power-iaas-set-full-Linux#create-proxy)